Dreamreaver23/StarCitizenVoiceAttack/README.md

 # StarCitizenVoiceAttack
 Hello everyone, TheNerdyGentleman here and here is my Custom John D'oh VoiceAttack Macros and Voice Profile for Star Citizen.
+This profile includes 454 unique voice responses from my Star Citizen fictitious character John D'oh, and 198 Commands to control your ship in the verse

 [Install Voice Attack](https://voiceattack.com)